masa-finance/subnet-42/README.vpn.md

 TWITTER_ACCOUNTS="username1:password1,username2:password2"
 ```

-The system will automatically log in to Twitter and generate the required cookie files when you start the services.
-No manual cookie extraction is needed anymore!
+The system will automatically log in to Twitter and generate the required cookie files when you start the services using our built-in cookie-generator container.

 ### 3️⃣ Launch Everything